 A new face inspired the veteran craftsman

 In the very early days of the company, the management always seeked the ideas and designs of new products from the staff members.
 One day, a rough sketch caught the attention of our founder and reminded him of his training period.
 When studying furniture manufacturing in Germany, he saw the chair at a furniture shop.
 It was one of the Danish masterpieces.
-He was deeply impressed and determined to make a chair exceeding its perfection.
+He was deeply impressed and had dreamed of making a chair that exceeds the perfection of the masterpiece chair.
 The rough sketch drwawn by a new girl awoke his passion.
 Before forgetting his inspiration, he soon started making a full-scale drawing with care not to make it too similar to MODUS, and gave the drawing to the new girl.

 In 1973, CondeHouse launched the Golfer dining chair, and has been still selling with many updates, such as using molded urethane foam in the seating and backrest.
 The application of molded urethane foam was still new at that time.
 It cost about 1.8 million JPY for a mold block, which was a big deal to a furniture company in its early phase.
 Meeting their expectations, the Golfer sold very well, and CondeHouse got on track to grow.
 The new girl left the company due to her marriage only 4 years after the launch, while the chair has been still selling for more than 40 years.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.